SF-WDI-LABS/tunely-angular/docs/sprint4.md

 1. Refresh the page and make sure they are truly being deleted.

+> If you run out of things to delete, try re-seeding your database.

 ## Challenges

+1. Prompt the user with an alert "Are you sure?" when they click delete.
+  * for a superior look and feel, use a bootstrap modal for this prompt

 1. Add an animation for album deletion.